-1943: The Battle of Midway, originally released as 1943: Midway Kaisen, is a 1987 shoot 'em up arcade game developed and published by Capcom.
-It was the first followup to Capcom's earlier 1942.
+1943: The Battle of Midway is a 1987 vertically scrolling shooter arcade video game developed and published by Capcom.
+It was the first follow-up to Capcom's earlier 1942.
+Like 1942, despite the game being created by Japanese developers,

-The game is set in the Pacific theater of World War II, off the coast of the Midway Atoll.
-The goal is to attack the Japanese air fleet that bombed the American aircraft carrier, pursue all Japanese air and sea forces, fly through the 16 stages of play, and make their way to the Japanese battleship Yamato and destroy her.
-11 of these stages consist of an air-to-sea battle (with a huge battleship or an aircraft carrier as the stage boss), while 5 stages consist of an all-aerial battle against a squadron of Japanese bombers with a mother bomber at the end.
+The game is set in the Pacific theater of World War II, off the coast of the Midway Atoll with the Imperial Japanese Armed Forces as the main group of antagonists.
+The player takes the role of an unnamed U.S. Air Force ace pilot seeking revenge to defeat the Japanese air forces that attacked the American aircraft carrier, destroy all Japanese air and sea forces, fly through the 16 stages of play, and ultimately destroy the battleship Yamato, the game's final boss.
+11 of these stages consist of an air-to-sea battle (with a huge battleship or an aircraft carrier as the stage boss), while 5 stages consist of an all-aerial battle, either against a squadron of multiple strategic bombers or a single heavy bomber resembling a Nakajima G8N, the latter requires the player to shoot its four engines to destroy it.

 As in 1942, players pilot a P-38 Lightning.
-Controls are also similar: button 1 fires main weapons, and button two performs two special actions: a loop maneuver like in 1942, or one of three special attacks in exchange for some of the player's fuel.
-Indeed, players now have only one life, in the form of a large 'fuel' meter; constantly depleting, but refillable by collecting various powerups (chiefly 'Pow' icons).
+Controls are also similar: button B fires main weapons, and button A performs two special actions: one of three special lightning attacks in exchange for some of the player's fuel, or a loop maneuver like in 1942 if buttons A and B are pressed simultaneously.
+Indeed, players now have only one life, in the form of a large 'fuel' meter; constantly depleting, but refillable by collecting various powerups.
 In 2-player mode, when both players overlap their planes on screen, the energy bar can be transferred from the player with more fuel to the player with less.
 Destroying a complete formation of red enemy planes will result in a power-up, such as a health boost or a new main weapon.

 More details about this game can be found on